 News from the Delaware Department of Natural Resources and Environmental Control

-DOVER (July 11, 2014) – To achieve public compliance through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC Natural Resources Police, Division of Fish and Wildlife Enforcement Agents between April 29-May 5 made 681 contacts with anglers, hunters, boaters and the general public, including 63 vessel boardings for boating safety and fishing regulation compliance checks.
-Agents issued 21 citations.
+DOVER (July 11, 2014) – To achieve public compliance through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety, DNREC Natural Resources Police, Division of Fish and Wildlife Enforcement Agents between July 1-7 made 3,292 contacts with anglers, boaters and the general public, including 598 vessel boardings for boating safety and fishing regulation compliance checks.
+Agents responded to 89 complaints and issued 96 citations.